GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Context Function IN System Process'>Context Function IN System Process</A><BR>Context Function IN System Process: Specifies the fact that a Context Function is used in a System Process.<BR></html>
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Context-Function-IN-System-Process'>Context Function IN System Process</A><BR>Context Function IN System Process: Specifies the fact that a Context Function is used in a System Process.<BR></html>

 ## SAF_ContextElementRepresentation